-Start the day by strolling through Hakodate's bustling asaichi (morning market), where hundreds of stores and stalls sell fresh local produce, seafood and the odd souvenir before ascending Goryokaku Tower for views over Goryokaku Fort and Mount Hakodate.
-After lunch, transfer to the train station and take a 1-hour bullet train to the city of Aomori in the north of Honshu, Japan's largest island.
-On arrival in Aomori visit to the Nebuta
+Start the day by strolling through Hakodate's bustling morning market, where hundreds of stores and stalls sell fresh local produce, seafood and the odd souvenir before ascending Goryokaku Tower for views over Goryokaku Fort and Mount Hakodate from the observation deck.

+After lunch, transfer to the train station and take a 1-

-Warasse Museum before transferring to your hotel in Hisosaki for your overnight stay.
+hour bullet train to the city of Aomori in the north of Honshu, Japan's largest island.
+On arrival in Aomori visit to the Nebuta Warasse Museum, which has displays about the town's huge summer festival, before transferring to your hotel in Hisosaki for your overnight stay.